 The digital thermometer makes this more manageable with the many presets available to choose from.

-The TP20 has a few minor drawbacks in the design, including how the grill clip is set up.
+As per our ThermoPro TP20 review, the TP20 comes with a few minor drawbacks in the design, including how the grill clip is set up.
 After testing the unit on a few different types of smokers, we found the clip can slide easily and is not very functional.
 We would also have preferred if the alarm was a bit louder.

 You read the TP20 wireless thermometer by looking at the wireless receiver screen.
 The screen displays readings for both probes rather than having you scroll through multiple screens.
 The timer and everything else are also displayed on this screen.